 Community Development prioritizes the rehabilitation of housing occupied by low-to-moderate income households.
-Horry County spent \$918,815.61 in CDBG funds, as well as \$128,441.00 in USDA funds, on housing rehabilitation during this program year.
+Horry County spent \$908,875.57 in CDBG funds, as well as \$141,429.61 in USDA funds, on housing rehabilitation during this program year.
 CDBG public services continue to assist Horry County non-profits that aid individuals in low income areas.
 Finally, adequate public facilities and improvements, including infrastructure and neighborhood revitalization, improve the living environments of residents of low-to-moderate income areas, and provide improved access to critical services.
-This is evidenced in the Wise Road resurfacing project in unincorporated Horry County.

-Cumulative to date, Horry County has expended \$2,787,013.77 in CDBG-CV funds to prevent, prepare for, and respond to the Coronavirus.
-Activities included financial assistance to sixty-seven (67) qualifying small businesses impacted by the COVID-19 pandemic (\$1,476,298.71).
-Additionally, public services were funded through CDBG-CV to provide access to services whose availability was decimated by the impacts of Covid-19 substance, including substance abuse peer counseling (\$100,000.00), mental health services (\$277,649.16) and transportation to such services (\$76,141.94), and business development educational services (\$31,438.04).
-Other services funded through CDBG-CV included transportation to vaccination appointments and food pantry deliveries for households isolating due to Covid-19 (\$28,208.00).
+During 2023-2024, Horry County expended \$528,981.63 in CDBG-CV funds to prevent, prepare for, and respond to the Coronavirus.
+Funded activities included public services to provide access to services whose availability was decimated by the impacts of Covid-19, including mental health services (\$324,960.57) and transportation to such services (\$67,545.91), employment training), housing and financial literacy counseling services for veterans (\$78,491.29), and business development educational services (\$13,911.22).